OpenGridMap/pgis/README.md

 ## Troubleshooting Installation - On OS X

 * During `pip install -r requirements.txt`
+   *  Generic:
+     *  If you face any issue during this stage, the best thing to do is to match the error to those that are below.
+If you do not find instructions about it here, your best move should be to find which library or package is failing and try to install it seperately.
+       *  Find the version required from the `requirements.txt` of that library/package that is failing and install it with `conda install <package>=<version>`
    * `Library not loaded: libcrypto.1.0.0.dylib` while installing cryptography
         * in the active bash session, do `export DYLD_LIBRARY_PATH=$HOME/anaconda/lib` and re-run the command in then same bash session.
         * If you use a different bash session, the environmental variable will be lost.
 If you want this to be present in any future bash session, add the `export` line to your `.bashrc` or `.bash_profile` file.